wenqinduke/gh-app-starter-python/README.md

 ## How to set it up and use it
 * Clone/Fork this repo
-* Generate your virutal environment - `python3 -m venv .env`
+* Generate your virutal environment - `python3 -m venv venv`
-* Activate your environment - `source .env/bin/activate`
+* Activate your environment - `source venv/bin/activate`
 * Install dependencies - `pip3 install -r requirements.txt`
 * Run the app - `python3 app.py`